SamKirby22/crypto-castle-rules/rules.md

 9. Kickstarting initiatives that help to support and retain developers who are key to the JMES project in general.

 10. Kickstarting DAO forks with synergistic Strategies to increase competition and decentralization within the JMES ecosystem.

+11. Funding core team incentives for the development of the blockchain up till launch.

 Bounties that don't meet any of these criteria won't be funded by the DAO.